livewire/livewire/docs/installation.md

 By including these assets manually on a page, Livewire knows to not inject the assets automatically.

-If for some reason you want to force Livewire to disable its auto-injecting assets behavior, you can do so by updating the `inject_assets` configuration in `config/livewire.php`: (See: [Publishing config](#publishing-config) if haven't published this config file yet)
+Though rarely required, you may disable Livewire's auto-injecting asset behavior by updating the `inject_assets` [configuration option](#publishing-config) in your application's `config/livewire.php` file:

 ```json
 'inject_assets': false,